Dated: 12 Dec 2013

 The deployment of Family Liaison Officers (FLOs) will also be considered in instances of drugs related deaths, work-related deaths, joint Police and Health and Safety Executive investigations, and deaths which require a police investigation on behalf of HM Coroner.
-Where the decision is made not to deploy FLOs in such cases then the officer in charge (OIC) will ensure that effective provision is in place to provide bereaved family members the appropriate level of support and access to information, in compliance with the Victims Charter.
+Where the decision is made not to deploy FLOs in such cases then the officer in charge (OIC) will ensure that effective provision is in place to provide bereaved family members the appropriate level of support and access to information, in compliance with the Victims Code 2013.
 This will include the identification of a single point of contact to perform this liaison function.
 In cases where the single point of contact is the Coroner's Officer then the OIC will ensure that the Coroner's Officer is kept up to date with the progress of the investigation.

 It will be considered in other cases that do not involve fatality, where family liaison might enhance the effectiveness of the police response, for example, hate crime or managing critical incidents that effect confidence in the police.

 Analyse the needs, concerns and expectations of the family in order to identify relevant and realistic action that should be taken.

 Work with the family in order to comply with their right to receive information connected with the enquiry, subject to the needs of the investigation, while seeking to gather intelligence, information and evidence from them which will assist the investigation.